Yeeldx/yeeldbox-devdocs/docs/developers/v2/EMERGENCY.md

 This acts as a guideline to follow when an incident is reported requiring immediate attention.

-The primary objective is to minimize the loss of funds, in particular for Yearn's users.
+The primary objective is to minimize the loss of funds, in particular for Yeeldx's users.
 All decisions made should be driven by this goal.

 1. Open a private chat room (War Room) with a voice channel and invite only the team members that are online that can cover the [roles described above](#Roles).
 The War Room is limited to members that act in the capacities of the designated roles, as well as additional persons that can provide critical insight into the circumstances of the issue and how it can best be resolved.
 2. All the information that is gathered during the War Room should be considered private to the chat and not to be shared with third parties.
 Relevant data should be pinned and updated by the Facilitator for the team to have handy.